Royals defend Kensington Palace apartment repairs cost

 A spokeswoman said there had previously been no running water and the couple had paid for all internal furnishings.

-She added asbestos was removed and an overhaul of the electrics was carried out.'Not extravagant'
+She added asbestos was removed and an overhaul of the electrics was carried out.

 Prince William and Catherine's London apartment was designed by Sir Christopher Wren and was the home of Princess Margaret and Lord Snowdon.